DmitriyAngve/Natours/README.md

 ## About the App

-- Modern SASS, including flexbox and CSS Grid for layout.
+- Modern SASS, including CSS flexbox and CSS Grid for layout.
 - Utilizes the BEM methodology for fully semantic and maintainable code.
 - Includes animations to enhance user experience.
 - Incorporates a small amount of JavaScript for interactivity.